(For Yeshua's Followers)

 For Jews, the Shema ("Listen, Hear, Obey") is not merely a commandment to obey God.
 It is a battle flag unfurled above the Jewish hilltop in defense of the oneness of God.

 For followers of Yeshua of Nazareth, the Shema is not a sufficient expression of their faith.
-Even though Yeshua called it "the foremost commandment of all," it does not say all there is to say about God — since Yeshua appeared.
-It does not include the authoritative affirmations voiced by himself and by his Jewish disciples.
+Even though Yeshua called it "the foremost commandment of all," it does not say all there is to say about God—since Yeshua appeared.
+It does not include the authoritative affirmations voiced by himself and by his Jewish disciples, but these do:

 This is life eternal, that they may know you, the only true God,